We may earn a commission for purchases using our links. Learn more.

 We are in a golden era right now of gaming on the go!
 And if you choose the right controller for your smartphone, you'll be able to tap into the fun!

-After testing about a dozen different mobile controller options in the last year, we are ready to share our top picks for Android users.
+After testing more than a dozen different mobile controller options in the last two years, we are ready to share our top picks for Android users.

-We've narrowed down our list to our top five options.
-All of these are great, but you'll definitely want to think about how often you're going to use this.
+We've narrowed down our list to our top choices based on compatibility, quality of build, features, and software.
+All of these picks are great, but you'll definitely want to think about how often you're going to use this.
 What features are most important.
 And what device you have as your daily driver (and any additional devices you might want to use with your controller).
 Hopefully this list provides some guidance on your gaming journey!

-After testing nearly a dozen different controllers and considering things like feel, functionality, portability, software experience, durability, and overall value, it truly was a close race.
-But overall, our top pick for the best android smartphone gaming controller is the Razer Kishi Ultra.
+After testing more than a dozen different controllers and considering things like feel, functionality, portability, software experience, durability, and overall value, it truly was a close race.
+But overall, our top pick for the best android smartphone gaming controller is the ELO Vagabond.

 Geeking Out Shop